johnpwakefield/mevlib/README.rst

   - several of the scripts in "scripts" are actually tests, make these into tests and move them into the tests directory
   - scripts should have a function as an entry point
+  - many scripts should maybe be "examples"
+  - the scripts.py file referenced by scripts is kinda wonky